Blog post

 Published

-But what does that actually mean?
+So what does it take to build a CIP?
 While some implementation details are left up to individual FIs, there are specific requirements that every FI’s CIP must conform to.
-In this article, we'll summarize the key requirements for FIs implementing a CIP.
+In this article, we'll summarize the key requirements for FIs implementing a CIP, and then look at some best practices for building a best-in-class CIP.

 (Disclaimer: this blog post is not legal advice, and is intended only to provide an overview of the major elements of CIP requirements).